fenixsecurelabs/core-nexus/README.md

 ### Underground Nexus deployment
 > Current version 0.8.0

+**Resources**
+1. PI-Hole DNS - Obtain the IP address of your running docker container. `docker inspect Underground-Nexus`
+2. Linux webtop desktop - Alpine KDE - `http://localhost:3000` (optionally)
+3. Linux webtop desktop - Ubuntu MATE - `http://localhost:1000`
+4. Kali Linux Bleeding Edge Repository
+5. Portainer CE that sits behind NGINX Reverse Proxy

 **Features that are missing:**

+UPDATE:
+  - Minio has been added back again, and the port has been fixed.
+  - There is a bash script now, and I took away the workbench.sh script for now.
+  - Docker Swarm is initialized last at the end of the script.

 1. Minio is not being used right now because Minio has a conflicting port 9000 with Portainer.
-Future plan to redirect port usage or take away port 9000 on Portainer
+Future plan to redirect port usage or take away port 9000 on Portainer.
 2. There isn't the best bash script to check for logic on when there are certain resources that are already available.
 A cli tool is coming soon.
+3. Docker Swarm is not initialized first only because of the conflict that Portainer has while being deployed along with Docker Swarm turned on.

+**ROADMAP**

+1. Before, I generated `cosign` key and `cosign` public key, now it has been changed to use GitHub support.
+There is no local private key to verify.
+At this time, signing and verification is done with GitHub OIDC login.
+2. Build an arm64 version of Underground Nexus.
+3. Dagger plan is using `docker#Push`, looking for a better way to implement this steps through Github Actions.
+4. So far, docker images are being built and pushed to DockerHub registry.
+Future plan is create an in-house self-hosted registry.

 **Information**